almostearthling/when-wizard/README.md

 ## What is available for now
 At present, since the beginning of this document, some of the goals have already been reached:
 - a wizard-style application that can register tasks and conditions into a running instance of **When**, with plugins for several types of item
-- a separate management application which allows to remove actions created through the wizard, to view the history of currently defined actions, and to install and remove third party plugin packages
+- a separate management application which allows to remove actions created through the wizard, to view the history of currently defined actions, to install and remove third party plugin packages and item definition files, and to manage a selection of settings in the **When** applet
 - an incomplete but fairly working stock plugin library: although they have to be revised and refined, these plugins can serve as a base for future plugin development.

 This is how the **When Wizard** looks like: